What you'll learn

 The code that we will cover in this tutorial can also be found in our GitHub examples repository.

-Let's finish this tutorial by adding authorization checks in the actual user interface.
-What we want to achieve is having a piece of UI hide if the currently logged-in user doesn't have access to it (doesn't have necessary security permissions).
+Let's wrap up this tutorial by adding authorization checks in the Admin Area application.
+What we want to achieve is having a piece of UI hide if the currently logged-in user doesn't have access to it (doesn't have the necessary security permissions).

-For starters, let's see how we can hide the Car Manufacturers menu items in the main menu, in cases where logged in user doesn't possess the necessary permissions.
+For starters, let's see how we can hide the Car Manufacturers menu items in the main menu, in cases where the logged-in user doesn't possess the necessary permissions.

-By completing the previous Admin Area Package tutorial, in our Webiny Admin Area, we should have the following items in the main menu:
+By completing the previous set of tutorials, in our Admin Area application, we should have the following items in the main menu:

 So, what we want to achieve here is the following: